tflowdev/the-flow/examples/kfold_cv/README.md

 ## Regression Example

-This illustrates using the Ludwig API to run the K-fold cross validation analysis.
+This illustrates using the The Flow API to run the K-fold cross validation analysis.
 To run the example, open the jupyter notebook `regression_example.ipynb`.
 Following steps are performed:

-- Download and prepare data for training and create a Ludwig config data structure from a pandas dataframe structure
+- Download and prepare data for training and create a The Flow config data structure from a pandas dataframe structure
-- Use `ludwig.api.kfold_cross_validate()` function  to run the 5-fold cross validation
+- Use `theflow.api.kfold_cross_validate()` function  to run the 5-fold cross validation
 - Display results from the 5-fold cross validation analysis

 Expected output from running the example: